rkuma183/wilsonmar.github.io/_posts/2016-03-11-scala-ecosystem.md

    :help
    ```

-NOTE: The colon precedes commands.
+   REMEMBER: The colon precedes commands.

 0. Clear the screen using REPL :keybindings on the keyboard.
 On a Mac, press control + L. On Windows press Ctrl + L.